 The payments made to the payee (recipient) must be at least $600 during the year.

-As aforementioned, payers are required to provide a Form 1099-NEC to the payee and file it with the IRS by January 31st of the following year.
+As aforementioned, payers are required to provide a Form 1099-NEC to the payee and file it with the IRS by February 2, 2026 for the 2025 tax year.

-Those who need to send out a 1099-NEC can acquire a free fillable form by navigating the website of the IRS, which is located at www.irs.gov.
+Those who need to send out a 1099-NEC can create and customize their form using FormSwift's builder or acquire a free fillable form from www.irs.gov.

 Once you've received your copy of the form, you'll want to familiarize yourself with the various boxes that must be completed.
 When you fill out a Form 1099-NEC you will need: